Oilers win 5-3, push Flames to the brink of elimination

 EDMONTON, Alberta (AP) — Ryan Nugent-Hopkins scored his second goal of the game with 3:27 left in regulation, and the Edmonton Oilers beat the Calgary Flames 5-3 on Tuesday night to take a 3-1 lead in the second-round playoff series.

 Evander Kane scored his NHL-leading 11th and 12th goals of the postseason, and Zach Hyman added a goal for Edmonton.
-Leon Draisaitl added two assists and Mike Smith made 29 saves.
+Leon Draisaitl added three assists and Mike Smith made 29 saves.

 Connor McDavid also had two assists.
 He has 25 points in 11 playoff games for the Oilers, who earned a third straight victory over their provincial rival.